 When Suzanne Cohen’s kids were infants, she kept the crib free of everything except for a breathable blanky, aka a lovey.
-Her daughter Bea, now 7, slept with a small, soft bunny and her son, Ben, almost 5, a little whale.
+Her daughter Bea slept with a small, soft bunny, and her son, Ben, a little whale.

 “I found that the benefits of the soothing that they got from [their loveys] outweighed the risks,” said Cohen, who is a women’s health occupational therapist who runs North Shore Women’s Support, a monthly support group for expecting and new moms, as part of her private practice.